riverbed/flyscript/docs/flyscript/md/install_details.md

    script, then double-click the file in your downloads directory.
 This should automatically determine the best installation for your configuration.

+3. Add Python to your System Path:

+    * Navigate to the Enviroment Variables window via Right-click on "My Computer"->Properties->Advanced->Environment Variables.

+    * Add a new item to the "User variables for USERNAME" section in the top part of the window with the following properties (assumes Python from Step 1 was installed into the default location).
+If you already have an item named "Path" there, you can just add a semi-colon (";") and append the following text in the dialog box: <br>
+      Name: Path <br>
+      Value: C:\Python27;C:\Python27\Scripts<br>

-3. Open command-line window (Start -> Search -> cmd.exe)
+4. Open command-line window (Start -> Search -> cmd.exe)

-4. Change to your Python Scripts directory and install pip.
+5. Change to your Python Scripts directory and install pip.

         :::text
         > cd C:\Python27\Scripts
         > easy_install.exe pip
         ....

-5. Use pip to install flyscript.
+6. Use pip to install flyscript.

         :::text
         > cd C:\Python27\Scripts